 Only two diurnal primates occur at Lake Mburo: the vervet monkey and olive baboon.

 The eerie rising nocturnal call of the spotted hyena is often heard from the camps, and tourists less frequently observe individuals crossing the road shortly after dawn.

 Leopard, side-striped jackal, and various smaller predators are also present, most visibly white-tailed mongoose (at dusk and dawn) and three otter species resident in the lakes.

-Birding in Lake Mburo NP
+Birding in Lake Mburo

 Bird experts have recorded 315 species of birds in Lake Mburo National Park.
 It is probably the best place in Uganda to see acacia-associated birds.